SadieDragon/TPR-Hints-Tool/log.md

 - It is in its own folder "saving" so I can brute force a prototype and fix it later.
     - It is within ``hints/utils`` because they are technically utils, if ``parse_log.py`` is something to refer to for that defintion.
-    - (It will, in the future, be combined into a single class.
-THIS IS A PROTOTYPE.)
     - ``save.py`` is meant for everything to do with saving
     - ``reload.py`` is meant for getting the save data and reloading it.